Why is My Dryer Squeaking? 6 possible causes

 A Squeaking Dryer Needs Repairing or Replacing

 Whatever the cause of your dryer’s noise making, you can be certain that screeching or squeaking from the dryer means that it’s time for a further inspection, repair or an entirely new unit.
+If your washer is squeaking too, or if your washer is shaking, learn what to do to stabilize or fix it.
 If you’re ready for an upgrade, explore these Maytag® dryers to find the right fit.

 Learn more about Maytag® Dryers